rphmeier/jobsteal/README.md

 ## Recover Safety
 A panic in one worker is intended to propagate to the main thread eventually.
 However, the code hasn't been vetted for safety, so please try to avoid panicking in your jobs.
-There should probably be a RecoverSafe bound on job functions.
-This would require nightly, and RecoverSafe is also really cumbersome.
+There should probably be a PanicSafe bound on job functions.
+This would require nightly, and PanicSafe is also really cumbersome.